-The UK Sponsorship Awards recognised O2 and AEG for their long-running partnership at London’s O2 Arena, as well as celebrating other campaigns across the industry
+The UK Sponsorship Awards recognised O2 and AEG for their long-running partnership, as well as celebrating other campaigns across the industry

 Sign up for IQ Index